01304 356 093

 this will normally will go away within 48 hours**

-After the treatment we provide with 2 -3 exercise to maintain and prevent reoccurrences and gain increased range of movement and to regain your road to recovery.
+After the treatment we provide with 2 -3 exercise to maintain and prevent reoccurrences and gain increased range of movement and to begin your road to recovery.
 It is important to drink lots of water after your treatment.
 This helps to remove lactic acid from your muscles, and extra water will ensure that these toxins will be flushed from your blood stream, not reabsorbed in your muscles.